Obrepal/SCZR/README.md

 gstreamer1.0-qt5 gstreamer1.0-pulseaudio
 ```
 ## How to build
+In the main directory of the repo type
+`myke build`
+## How to run
-In the directory with the main file type
+In the main directory of the repo type
-``gcc main.c -o main `pkg-config --cflags --libs gstreamer-1.0` ``
+`myke run`